 Pictures

-Row 3: A flight suit and helmet donated by the DEA Air Wing, manufacturer unknown, ca. 2000s, DEA Departmental Transfer, 2019.2.36 and 2019.2.37.
+Displayed in the third row is a helmet and flight suit donated by the DEA Air Wing, manufacturer unknown, ca. 2000s, DEA Departmental Transfer, 2019.2.36 and 2019.2.37.
 This is the same as the uniforms some DEA pilots wear.
 Helicopter pilots are issued flight suits and helmets for protection.
 The flame-resistant suit can help a pilot escape injury in a crash or other dangerous situation.
 The vest has a water-activated light in case of an emergency water landing.
+The final photo is Kim, ca. late 1980s.